mjr390/VBA_Stock_Analysis/README.md

 - Locate and display the stock with the greatest % increase, the stock with the greatest % decrease and stock with the greatest total volume for the year.

-- Repeate for each worksheet
+- Repeat for each worksheet

 - Also used conditional formating to color a positive yearly change in green and a negative change in red.